-Physical Security Mechanism Recommended Frequency of Inspection/Test Inspection/Test Guidance Details organization's Security Policy. tape for physical signs of tampering or attempted access to the cryptographic module.
+Physical Security Mechanism Recommended Frequency of Inspection/Test Inspection/Test Guidance Details Tamper Switch No direct inspection or test is required.
+The module enters the tamper error state when the switch is tripped.
+Once in this state, the module blocks all traffic until it is physically reset.
+Tamper Evidence In accordance with organization's Security Policy.
+Inspect the enclosure and tamper evident tape for physical signs of tampering or attempted access to the cryptographic module.
 During normal operation, the Secure LED is illuminated green.
 If the unit is uncertified or tampered, the Secure LED is illuminated red and all traffic is blocked.